Clojure Cheat Sheet

 You don’t have to match the full vector.

-You can use & rest to bind the remaining part of the vector to rest.
+to bind the remaining part of the vector to rest

-When a destructuring form “exceeds” a vector (i.e. there not enoughitems in the vector to bind to), the excess symbols will be bound tonil.
+When a destructuring form “exceeds” a vector (i.e. there not enoughitems in the vector to bind to), the excess symbols will be bound tonil

-You can use :as some-symbol as the last two items in thedestructuring form to bind the whole vector to some-symbol
+as the last two items in thedestructuring form to bind the whole vector to some-symbol

-You can use both & rest and :as some-symbol.
+You can use both & rest

 Optional arguments for functions

-With destructuring and the & rest form, you can specify optionalarguments to functions.
+form, you can specify optionalarguments to functions.

 Maps